ryancramerdesign/ProcessWire/README.txt

 does not contain any files specific to your site, only to ProcessWire.
 All the files specific to your site are stored in /site/ and you would leave that directory alone during an upgrade.

+After upgrading, you may get an error on the first web request you try, but that should only happen once, so just reload the page.

 If you are interested, this process is outlined in more detail in our upgrade FAQ: